Program List and Overviews

 In-between the major instructional phases, each Student will be involved in a small peer support group.
 Students can further increase their effectiveness by sharing and learning from peers, within a structure of giving and receiving feedback, evaluating self and the other, and reporting back to the larger group.
 Students will meet as a working unit to do projects, review caseloads and offer peer support.
 Each Student will be required to do a certain number of hours of practical work assignments.

-Throughout this program, mentoring relationships will be established, as a way of bringing people together, from various communities, with different backgrounds, positions, experiences, resource accessibility, and positions of influence.
+Throughout this program, peer support relationships will be established, as a way of bringing people together, from various communities, with different backgrounds, positions, experiences, resource accessibility, and positions of influence.
 Students will be required to respect and trust the confidentiality of their interactions with one another.
-They will be required to have frequent interactions during and in between each phase of the program, with the intent of building mentorship networks, and developing professional and community capacity building.
-Mentorship networks will help to strengthen the students capacity in building skills, knowledge and competencies, and in developing leadership qualities and partnerships.
+They will be required to have frequent interactions during and in between each phase of the program, with the intent of building networks, and developing professional and community capacity building.
+Networks will help to strengthen the students capacity in building skills, knowledge and competencies, and in developing leadership qualities and partnerships.
 It allows them to engage in a process of sharing with one another, and with other affiliated organizations or groups.

 Each Student will be acknowledged with a Certificate of Completion of the Program at the Closing Ceremony.